maxkleiner/PascalCoin/README.md

 <img width="50%" src="resources/logo.svg" />

 ```
-Copyright (c) 2016-2019 PascalCoin developers based on original Albert Molina source code
+Copyright (c) 2016-2019 Pascal developers based on original Albert Molina source code

 THIS IS EXPERIMENTAL SOFTWARE.
 Use it for educational purposes only.
 ```

 ## A P2P Cryptocurrency without need of historical operations.

-PascalCoin is an instant, zero-fee, infinitely scalable, and decentralized cryptocurrency with advanced privacy and smart contract capabilities.
+Pascal is an instant, zero-fee, infinitely scalable, and decentralized cryptocurrency with advanced privacy and smart contract capabilities.

-Enabled by the SafeBox technology to become the world's first blockchain independent of historical operations, PascalCoin possesses unlimited potential.
+Enabled by the SafeBox technology to become the world's first blockchain independent of historical operations, Pascal possesses unlimited potential.

 ### License